 Some videos that you can watch for this unit

 Extra Credit Options

 Unit Learning Objectives

-- For up to 50 points of extra credit, read Professor Evans' translation of Georges Boucheron, L'Assaut: l'Argonne et Vauquois avec la 10e division, 1914-1915 or his translation of Lefèvre, Le carnet de campagne du sergent Lefèvre, 1914-1916.
+- For up to 50 points of extra credit, read my translation of Georges Boucheron, L'Assaut: l'Argonne et Vauquois avec la 10e division, 1914-1915 or my translation of Lefèvre, Le carnet de campagne du sergent Lefèvre, 1914-1916.
 Each translation reads very fast, is available in pdf, Ipad or Kindle versions on the website.
 In a one-, or two, page paper, answer the following question: How did the war affect Boucheron and the men who fought it?
 (With instructor permission, you may read this instead of Remarque and substitute this paper for the Remarque paper.)